Serverless Security- What are the Security Risks & Best Practices?

 - Check if the function permissions are allowing excessive provisions for attackers.

-- Involve security analysis in CI/CD pipeline; automate continuous checking for vulnerabilities.
+- Involve security analysis at the development stage as well as pre-build or build stage in CI/CD pipeline; automate continuous checking for vulnerabilities.

 - Educate development teams on moving infrastructure as code.